 - We have lots of subjects on offer – it is often the case that success in one area (such as games) will breed success in another (such as maths).
 It is all part of producing the well-rounded individual.

 - We have an outstanding Learning Support department to help pupils with specific learning difficulties such as mild dyslexia or dyspraxia.
 The department is run by a highly experienced resident Learning Support expert.
 We create Individual Education Plans (IEPs) where necessary, which guide teachers, parents and the children themselves to focus effectively on those areas which need the most attention.

 - If a child is affected by a severe learning difficulty of this kind (for example, those who require in-class adult support or more than a couple of withdrawal sessions per week) it may be that Ripley Court is not the most appropriate school.
-It is imperative that parents have this discussion with the Headmaster early.
+It is imperative that parents have this discussion with the Headmistress early.

 - We also monitor those pupils we feel are gifted academically, in sport, music or art.
 They will enjoy a program rich in challenges, and will often be prepared for scholarship examinations or exhibitions to senior schools.